Technically, yes. But should you trust it with your novel? That’s the real question.

 Where AI Falls Short

-It DOES NOT know your voice
+It does NOT know your voice

 AI can mimic tone.
 It can sound “friendly,” “quirky,” or “professional.”
 But it doesn’t know you.
 When it rewrites something, it can’t preserve your intention, your nuance, or the things that make your story yours.